flaxsearch/flaxcode/flax_search_clients/php/docs/tutorial/tutorial.rst

 The simplest is provided by the searchSimple database method. e.g.:

     $results = $db->searchSimple("first");
-    echo $results["matches_estimated"] ." results found \n";
+    echo "{$results->matches_estimated} results found \n";

-    foreach ($results["results"] as $r) {
+    foreach ($results->results as $r) {
-        echo $r["rank"] .". ". $r['data']['title'][0] ."\n";
+        echo "{$r->rank} ". $r->data['title'][0] ."\n";
     }

-Search results are returned as an array with various keys (yet another thing that will be replaced with an object in a future release).
+Search results are returned as FlaxSearchResultSet objects (see api.rst).
 The code above  prints the estimated number of matching documents for the query, and the title for each of the matches found.
 Note that only fields which are stored in the database will be returned with the matching documents.
 Also note the [0] index in the line which prints the title.
-This is because fields can have multiple instances in a document, so each field is returned as an array (even in cases such as this where documents have only one instance of each field.
+This is because fields can have multiple instances in a document, so each field is returned as an array (even in cases such as this where documents have only one instance of each field.)

 Other documentation